top of page

 Rebuilding trust and intimacy - Whether you're recovering from a betrayal or simply feeling disconnected, we'll work on creating safety, accountability, and gradual steps toward emotional and physical closeness.

-The Gottman Method is based on Dr. John Gottman's research with thousands of couples over four decades.
+The Gottman Method is based on Drs.
+John and Julie Gottman's research with thousands of couples over four decades.
 It's not based on theory or guesswork—it's grounded in what actually works.

-I also integrate Doherty Relational approaches and mindfulness practices to support emotional regulation and deeper self-awareness.
+I also integrate mindfulness practices to support emotional regulation and deeper self-awareness.
 My goal isn't to take sides or tell you what to do.
-It's to help you understand each other better and build skills you can use for the rest of your relationship.
+It's to help you understand each other better, take responsibility for your part in the relationship dynamic, and build skills you can use for the rest of your relationship.

 LGBTQ+ Affirming Practice